-Bubble Watch: Under .500 might be no problem in 2019
+Bubble Watch: Under .500 might not be a problem in 2019

 "Why isn't my team in Bubble Watch instead of Team X?"
 Here, Team X always, without fail, refers to a team that has a sub-.500 record in major-conference play.

 Let's be even more specific.
-As of the moment, the following teams would all be in the tournament if the selection were held today, according to Joe Lunardi's latest bracket:
+At the moment, the following teams would all be in the tournament if the selection were held today, according to Joe Lunardi's latest bracket:

 All of these teams are carrying sub-.500 records in conference play, and Bubble Watch mainstays Minnesota and Clemson, perched right on Lunardi's cut line, are similarly underwater in their league games.
 How is this happening?

-By "this," Bubble Watch of course refers to a robust consensus among the bracket-making- and tracking hive mind, a consensus that says the bracket prominence attained by sub-.500 teams is indeed a thing in 2019.
-Naturally, for all we know, the actual men's basketball committee might do something different entirely.
+By "this," Bubble Watch of course refers to a robust consensus among the bracket-making-and-tracking hive mind, a consensus that says the bracket prominence attained by sub-.500 teams is indeed a thing in 2019.
+Naturally, for all we know, the actual men's basketball committee might do something entirely different.

-Duly noted.
-But, if the consensus does end up having some grounding in reality, again, how is this happening?
+But if the consensus does end up having some grounding in reality, again, how is this happening?

 Whatever you do, don't say it's because of the NCAA's new rating system, the NET.
 Pinning this on the NET doesn't fit the history.

-Now, it appears, the tournament at-large field may again be populated by five or more teams that lost more games than they won in their league seasons.
-Between 1985 and 2017, we never saw an at-large pool with more than three such teams.
+Now, it appears, the tournament at-large field might again be populated by five or more teams that lost more games than they won in their league seasons.
+From 1985-2017, we never saw an at-large pool with more than three such teams.
 If we do see five or more for the second tournament in a row, this will officially be a trend.
-Here's how we're projecting the bubble right now....

 Here's how we're projecting the bubble right now: